mildredkonney/mildredkonney/README.md

-# Hello there 👋, i'm Mildred
+# Hello there 👋👋👋, welcome to my profile. my name is Mildred...

 ### A Tech Enthusiast Who Is Currently Studying To Become A Full Stack Software Engineer @ ALX.